 What challenges do international students face?

 For international students, a dual study programme not least provides an opportunity to enter the German labour market.
 Specialists are in demand in Germany.
 At the same time, this form of study involves some challenges: As there are currently only a small number of English-language programmes, good proficiency in German is an important prerequisite for applying for a study place.
-Depending on your country of origin, the legal requirements surrounding work permits may also be a significant issue.
+Depending on your country of origin, the legal requirements surrounding may also be a significant issue.
 Preparing for a dual study programme is therefore especially time-consuming.

 Where can I find more information about dual study programmes?